Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Conclusion

 \section{Conclusion}

 In this work we have exploited dynamics of a $k-$ essence scalar field governed by the Lagrangian $L = V(\phi) F(X)$ to show that the interaction between dark energy and dark matter component of the universe may be realised in terms of diffusive interaction between two ideal fluids `1' and `2'.
 These two fluids may respectively be represented by two $k-$essence Lagrangians of the form: $L_1 = V_0 F(X)$ and $L_2 = V_1(\phi) F(X)$, where $V(\phi) = V_0 + V_1(\phi)$.
-For such a realisation in terms diffusive interaction between fluid `1' and `2' resulting from dynamics of a single $k-$essence scalar field is consistent with observed data on late time cosmic acceleration, there exists some constraints on temporal behaviour of $k-$essence potential $V(\phi)$.
-We have discussed in the paper the methodology of obtaining such constraints.
-As an example, we have found that for a special class of $k-$essence potentials having temporal behaviour as $V\phi(t)) \sim [a(t)]^{K_0}$ where $K_0$ is a constant and $a(t)$ is the scale factor, the value of $K_0$ is constrained within the range $-36 < K_0 < 6$.
+Such a realisation is also shown to be consistent with observed data on late time cosmic acceleration, for some constraints on temporal behaviour of $k-$essence potential $V(\phi)$.
+We have discussed in the paper the methodology of obtaining such constraints from analysis of SNe Ia data.
+In particular, we have found that for a special class of $k-$essence potentials having temporal behaviour as $ V(\phi(t)) \sim [a(t)]^{K_0}$ where $K_0$ is a constant and $a(t)$ is the scale factor, the value of $K_0$ is constrained within the range $-36 < K_0 < 6$.